-A number of existing documents identify a recommended minimum basic theoretical training for imaging and non-imaging specialists and it would be a reasonable starting point to assume that CASE requirements would be in line with these for ALL entry level practice; for example, the Fetal Anomaly Screening Programme Education and training - GOV.UK (www.gov.uk).
+A number of existing documents identify a recommended minimum basic theoretical training for imaging and non-imaging specialists and it would be a reasonable starting point to assume that CASE requirements would be in line with these for ALL entry level practice.
 However, for applications that are technically complex or where differential diagnoses and interpretive, actionable reporting are required, existing CASE learning outcomes (Level 6 or Level 7) (Appendix 1) would need to be met.